Carmendelope/unified-logging/README.md

       --to string             End time of logs

 Global Flags:
       --cacert string             Path of the CA certificate to validate the server connection --consoleLogging            Pretty print logging
       --debug                     Set debug level
-      --insecure                Use a insecure connection to connect to the server --nalejAddress string     Address (host) of the Nalej platform --organizationID string   Organization identifier
+      --skipServerCertValidation  Use a insecure connection to connect to the server --nalejAddress string       Address (host) of the Nalej platform --organizationID string     Organization identifier
 ```

 ## Integration tests